JiscSD/rdss-shared-libraries/README.md

 Libraries used across RDSS components.

     * kinesis - a KinesisClient for applications that need to read from and write to Kinesis streams
+    * taxonomy - a library to access local or Git versioned taxonomy schema mappings

 ## Developer setup